CognitiveModeling/InteractiveClimateMuseum/readme.md

 This is not a complete list...

 * only English and German at the moment
-* the scaling of the initial menu and its background image does not work properly
-* scrollbars in the German version does not work correctly in every panel
 * some of the new scripts regarding the language selection have not been added to the documentation below yet